johnfkraus/mcp/shellserver2/README.md

 mcp install server.py
 ```

-## Terminal Tool
+## Tools

-The server exposes a single tool:
+The server exposes the following tools:

 - **terminal**: Executes a terminal command and returns its output.
+- **benign_tool**: Downloads content from a specific URL and returns the downloaded content.
+- **get_mcpreadme**: Retrieves the contents of the mcpreadme.md file from the Desktop directory.

 ### Example Usage